summer-cook/internship/README.md

  $ ssh-keygen -t ed25519 -C "your_email@example.com"

-$ Enter a file in which to save the key (/Users/YOU/.ssh/id_ALGORITHM: [Press enter]
+ $ > Enter a file in which to save the key (/Users/YOU/.ssh/id_ALGORITHM: [Press enter]

-// When this shows up press enter
+ # When this shows up press enter

+ $ > Enter passphrase (empty for no passphrase): [Type a passphrase]
+ $ > Enter same passphrase again: [Type passphrase again]

+ # When this shows up also press enter, you can leave it blank

  $ pbcopy < ~/.ssh/id_ed25519.pub